 NALMA obtains funding to support First Nation representatives to attend specialized training.
 Specialized training events will be capped at 20 participants to ensure quality of training and instruction.
 Costs will be reimbursed for First Nation representatives at current treasury board rates up to a specified limit depending on the training budget available.
-NALMA requests up to \$2,500.00 (CAD) to support First Nations to attend the training.
-Participants to NALMA training are reimbursed for expenses incurred in order to arrive at the training location the day before the training starts and traveling home the day after training ends (extra days will not be reimbursed unless the participant is travelling from a remote location and travel time required is more than one day).
-NALMA encourages students and participants to book their flights as far in advance where possible to avoid unnecessary inflated charges and exceeding allowable funding levels.
+NALMA requests up to \$3,000.00 (CAD) to support First Nations to attend the training.
+Participants are reimbursed for expenses incurred to attend the training including one day prior and one day following for travel purposes.
+Students and participants are expected to book their flights as far in advance where possible to avoid unnecessary inflated charges and exceeding allowable funding levels.

-NALMA Professional Development Unit will identify hotel accommodations and negotiate a group rate for a standard room.
+The NALMA Professional Development Unit will identify hotel accommodations and negotiate a group rate for a standard room.
 Prior to each session, students/participants are required to book their own rooms within a specified time and are personally responsible for payment of any costs different from the negotiated rate.
 Typically, the hotel will require you to secure your room with a credit card.

 Reimbursement will be provided based on actuals up to the rate negotiated by NALMA.
 Claims for reimbursement must be accompanied by original receipts detailing expenses, or paid invoices.
-Photocopies, faxes or emails may be accepted.
+Photocopies, faxes, or emails may be accepted.
 Credit card slips alone are not acceptable, as they do not provide sufficient detail.

 For communities who wish to send additional participants, an additional participant will only be admitted if there is space available and at the First Nation's expense.
-For participants travelling from northern/remote regions to attend training, if eligible expenses to attend the training are over and above \$2,500.00, actuals will be reimbursed if budgets allow.
+For participants travelling from northern/remote regions to attend training, if eligible expenses to attend the training are over and above \$3,000.00, actuals will be reimbursed if budgets allow.